alinaqi/gpt-newspaper-podcast/README.md

 - **Engaging Design**: Enjoy a visually appealing layout and design.
 - **Quality Assurance**: Rigorous editing ensures reliable and accurate news reporting.
 - **User-Friendly Interface**: Easy-to-use platform for setting preferences and receiving your newspaper.
+- **Audio Experience**: Listen to your personalized news as a professionally narrated podcast.

 ## 🛠️ How It Works